Table of Contents

-Leviathan is a vast pirate city most commonly found in the Alquarshi Bay, although it could resonably travel anywhere on Cahyali's seas.
+Leviathan is a vast pirate city currently anchored in the Al-Kharshi Bay, although it could hypothetically travel anywhere on Cahyali's seas.
 It is made up of hundreds of shipwrecks, all connected together to create a floating island.

 Two enormous wooden structures that jut out in front of the rest of the city like pincers.
 It uses a colossal trawling net to capture ships and dismantle them for use as materials elsewhere, much like a chop shop.
 It is managed by the boatswain, and is the main source of incoming materials and supplies to the city.